Drblessing/notes/README.md

 # Utils

-## Note: Everything here is my humble opinion.
-If you have a suggestion, please send a PR!

 My mega awesome repo of all development and related tips and tricks I've learned along the way, such as:

 - Current IDE: VSCode